 There are many more customisation details in our design that still have to be evaluated in real life, so we will report back at a later stage.

-The centralized comContenting unit is a Swedish product called Aquatron.
-The solids need around 5 months to comContent.
-This comContent can be used for non-edible garden plants.
-If a 12-month hot comContenting process is added theoratically the comContent would be suitable for edible plants.
+The centralized manure composting unit is a Swedish product called Aquatron.
+The solids need around 5 months to compost.
+This compost can be used for non-edible garden plants.
+If a 12-month hot composting process is added theoratically the content would be suitable for edible plants.
 By taking out the solids from the sewage water stream the size of the sedimentation tanks is reduced.
 The sedimentation sludge that you have to get rid of every once in a while is also reduced to a minimum by this design.